 - Multi Axis – While conventional tourbillons rotate in just one direction, the multi-axis variety does so in many planes.
 While there is no functional use to this method, it makes for a more beautiful view.

 - Multiple – This one is simple.
 Some manufacturers choose to incorporate this complication multiple times in their watches, rather than just once.
-Again, whether not this has a functional effect on timekeeping is debatable.
+Again, whether this has a functional effect on timekeeping is still debatable.
 People instead purchase these pieces for the feat of engineering that goes into them.

 Why People Actually Buy Them

 Like many other watch complications and features, the reason that people love them is the craftsmanship involved in making them.
 These little devices can be incredibly hard to create, and there is nothing horology enthusiasts love more than having a complex piece of machinery on their wrists.
 The fans of tourbillons are really just people that respect the difficulty that goes into building these machines, not people who pay a premium for a complication that may or may not even improve a watches timekeeping ability.